maithilis97/mdef2025/README.md

-# maithili - Fab Academy documentation
+# maithili - MDEF documentation

 Visit [fabacademy.org](https://fabacademy.org/) for class and other information.